Virginia man didn’t realize he won $1 million, had to be told by lottery staffers

-PRINCE WILLIAM COUNTY, Va.
-(WRIC) – A lottery winner from Virginia recently tried to claim a $600 prize on a scratch-off game, only to find out that he had actually won much, much more.
+A lottery winner from Virginia recently tried to claim a $600 prize on a scratch-off game, only to find out that he had actually won much, much more, KTLA sister station WRIC reports.

 Jose Velasquez, of Annandale, went to the Virginia Lottery’s customer service center in Woodbridge with his “20X the Money” scratch-off, having no idea the winning ticket was worth far more.
 Staffers at the center soon pointed out that Velasquez had handed them a $1 million top-prize ticket.